ch0pex/Reveal3dEngine/extern/include/IMGUI/docs/FAQ.md

 The reason DPI is not auto-magically solved in stock examples is that we don't yet have a satisfying solution for the "multi-dpi" problem (using the `docking` branch: when multiple viewport windows are over multiple monitors using different DPI scales).
 The current way to handle this on the application side is:
 - Create and maintain one font atlas per active DPI scale (e.g. by iterating `platform_io.Monitors[]` before `NewFrame()`).
-- Hook `platform_io.OnChangedViewport()` to detect when a `Begin()` call makes a Dear ImGui window change monitor (and therefore DPI).
+- Hook `platform_io.OnChangedViewport()` to detect when a `begin()` call makes a Dear ImGui window change monitor (and therefore DPI).
 - In the hook: swap atlas, swap style with correctly sized one, and remap the current font from one atlas to the other (you may need to maintain a remapping table of your fonts at varying DPI scales).

 This approach is relatively easy and functional but comes with two issues:
-- It's not possibly to reliably size or position a window ahead of `Begin()` without knowing on which monitor it'll land.
+- It's not possibly to reliably size or position a window ahead of `begin()` without knowing on which monitor it'll land.
-- Style override may be lost during the `Begin()` call crossing monitor boundaries.
+- Style override may be lost during the `begin()` call crossing monitor boundaries.
 You may need to do some custom scaling mumbo-jumbo if you want your `OnChangedViewport()` handler to preserve style overrides.

 Please note that if you are not using multi-viewports with multi-monitors using different DPI scales, you can ignore that and use the simpler technique recommended at the top.